 By law, a parent, private foster carer or other persons involved in making a private fostering arrangement must notify Children's Social Care immediately.
-However, where a member of staff becomes aware that a pupil may be in a private fostering arrangement, they will raise this will the DSL and the DSL will notify the C-SPA immediately.
+However, where a member of staff becomes aware that a pupil may be in a private fostering arrangement, they will raise this will the DSL and the DSL will notify the C-SPA via the professional line immediately.